 Last month the crypto platform PolyNetwork temporarily lost $600 million of its customers assets to hackers.
 This was only a hack of moderate severity as far as infamous thefts go.
 In 2019 alone, hackers stole more than $4 billion by breaching crypto exchanges and digital wallets.
 In the crypto world, there are no specific rules to ensure protection of customer assets.
 Unlike banks, crypto exchanges don’t have any specific cyber security requirements, making hacks common and relatively easy for sophisticated cyber criminals utilizing techniques like SIM card swapping, phishing, and URL hijacking.

 In addition, crypto exchanges are not required to have systems to prevent fraud and manipulation, nor are there rules to prevent or minimize conflicts of interest.
 One analysis identified 175 “pump and dump” schemes where crypto traders drastically inflated and then suddenly crashed the prices of 121 cryptocurrencies in 2018, generating millions in losses for unknowing consumers.

 Another analysis found widespread use of automated trading programs or “bots” to manipulate prices.
-The bots used strategies similar to a practice outlawed in stock and future markets in 2010 called “spoofing” where traders create fake orders only to cancel them – an attempt to trick consumers into buying or selling crypto based on false market signals.
+The bots used strategies similar to a practice outlawed in stock and future markets called “spoofing” where traders create fake orders only to cancel them – an attempt to trick consumers into buying or selling crypto based on false market signals.